 Learn to make your own Raw Cannabis Green Smoothie in the video below.

 What’s more, there are a number of products currently on the market designed to deliver the benefits of THCA without the risk of ingesting any psychoactive THC.
 These products include transdermal patches from both Present Naturals and Mary’s Medicinals.
 The patches isolate the THCA cannabinoid, ensuring that you experience only the intended effects of THCA and nothing else.

 In its rawest form, cannabis doesn’t produce THC or CBD.
 Rather, it produces cannabinoids in an acid form, synthesizing tetrahydrocannabinolic acid (THCA) and cannabidiolic acid (CBDA).

 It’s worth repeating that THCA is not psychoactive, and, in order to break it down into THC, it must be exposed to heat.
 But if consumed raw, how does the THCA present in cannabis work?

 Well, according to Project CBD, THCA is known to potentially bind with the TRPM8 receptor (also known as the cold and menthol receptor; essentially, it makes mint feel cold).
-And at higher concentrations, it’s possible that THCA activates a heat-sensing receptor (TRPV4) and a pain-response receptor (TRPA1).
+And at higher concentrations, it’s possible that THCA may activate a heat-sensing receptor (TRPV4) and a pain-response receptor (TRPA1).

-It is therefore possible that, by interacting with these receptors, THCA can produce therapeutic benefits.
+It is therefore possible, though not proven, that by interacting with these receptors, THCA can produce possible health benefits.
 However, there’s currently no research to suggest that inhibiting the TRPM8 receptor can, in fact, prevent nausea or reduce seizures, and the clinically observed effects of THCA remain unexplained.

 Notable Scientific Studies on THCA